tomaka/niysu/README.md

 ### Services

 Niysu provides a lot of useful services.
 A service is an object which allows to easily do most of the things that a web server usually does.
-Examples of services: database, log, cookies, http authentication.
+Examples of services: database, cookies, http authentication, twig, caching.

 For example, let's say you want to send a cookie to the client.
 First, your handler must ask for the cookies service.
 To do so, simply add a `$cookiesService` parameter to the handling function.